On this page

 Establishing base knowledge and review focus.

 Discovery and engagement.
-Engagement will take place October to December.
+Engagement took place from September 2025 to January 2026.

 Information synthesis and option development.